 - Magnitude Variation: AC's magnitude varies continuously and rapidly according to a sinusoidal waveform.
 DC's magnitude, while it can change, does so much more slowly under normal operating conditions.

 - Practical Implications: The rapid change in AC is not a flaw but an engineered feature, enabling efficient power distribution.
-DC's stability is crucial for sensitive electronics like computers and smartphones, where consistent voltage is essential.
+DC's stability is crucial for sensitive electronics like computers and smartphones, where consistent voltage is critical.

 Factors Influencing the Rate of Change (Beyond AC/DC)